Skip to main content

 All expenditures must be made in accordance with University policies and should be based on principles of economy.
 Consult the following units/websites for information and assistance:

-• Accounts Payable: Includes policies and reimbursement forms for travel, services, etc.
+• Accounts Payable: Includes policies and reimbursement forms for services and supplies, etc.

 • Human Resources: Includes forms for faculty/academic staff and students/payroll.